rolfn/niceframe-type1/README.md

 * umranda.mf
 * umrandb.mf

-are created using the font editor `fontforge` with a bit handwork for `umranda.pfb'.
+are created using the font editor "fontforge" with a bit handwork for "umranda.pfb".

 Rolf Niepraschk, 2024-07-19